 Growing, strengthening, and sustaining Community Health Centers in Colorado.

 - Health Center Community Development Activities: CCHN is committed to strengthening existing CHCs and growing new CHCs statewide.
-Currently, CHCs exist in 41 of Colorado’s 64 counties and serve patients from 61 of those counties.
+Currently, CHCs operate clinic sites in in 42 of Colorado’s 64 counties and serve patients from 61 of those counties.
 CCHN staff assist CHCs and new communities by providing technical assistance and resources.
 CCHN staff monitor funding opportunities that support CHC growth and sustainability and as appropriate provide resources, data, grant reviews, and other assistance to CHCs interested in expansion of services and/or opportunities for capital improvements.
 When working with new communities, CCHN staff provide technical assistance and resources to explore the feasibility of the CHC model, assist in identifying and approaching community leads, identifying access and disparity needs and goals, developing work plans, and facilitating information exchange between existing CHCs and communities exploring the CHC model.
 Suzanne Smith is the lead CCHN staff person responsible for CHC community development activities.
 For more information, click here.

 For more information on HCOPS programs and services, contact Suzanne Smith.